gnss-sdr/gnss-sdr/README.md

 More details can be found in our tutorial about [GNSS-SDR configuration options at building time](https://gnss-sdr.org/docs/tutorials/using-git/ "Configuration options at building time").

-<a name="macosx">macOS and Mac OS X</a>
+<a name="macosx">macOS</a>
 ---------

-GNSS-SDR can be built on MacOS or Mac OS X, starting from 10.9 (Mavericks) and including 10.15 (Catalina).
+GNSS-SDR can be built on macOS (or the former Mac OS X), starting from 10.9 (Mavericks) and including 10.15 (Catalina).
 If you still have not installed [Xcode](https://developer.apple.com/xcode/ "Xcode"), do it now from the App Store (it's free).
 You will also need the Xcode Command Line Tools.
 Launch the Terminal, found in /Applications/Utilities/, and type:

 ~~~~~~
 $ xcode-select --install